Magic acid: History

 The term "superacid" was first used in 1927 when James Bryant Conant found that perchloric acid could protonate ketones and aldehydes to form salts in nonaqueous solution.
-The term itself was coined by R. J. Gillespie, after Conant combined sulfuric acid with fluorosulfuric acid, and found the solution to be several million times more acidic than sulfuric acid alone.
-The magic acid system was developed in the 1960s by Ronald Gillespie, and was to be used to study stable carbocations.
+The term itself was coined by Gillespie, after Conant combined sulfuric acid with fluorosulfuric acid, and found the solution to be several million times more acidic than sulfuric acid alone.
+The magic acid system was developed in the 1960s by Gillespie, and was to be used to study stable carbocations.
 Gillespie also used the acid system to generate electron-deficient inorganic cations.
 The name originated after a Christmas party in 1966, when a member of the Olah lab placed a paraffin candle into the acid, and found that it dissolved quite rapidly.
 Examination of the solution with ^{1}H-NMR showed a tert-butyl cation, suggesting that the paraffin chain that forms the wax had been cleaved, then isomerized into the relatively stable tertiary carbocation.
 The name appeared in a paper published by the Olah lab.